KeolisAmey unveils bold plans for the Wales and Borders rail network.

 The awarding of this prestigious contract to KeolisAmey has been welcomed by the business.
 It acknowledges the confidence and trust being placed in the company to support the delivery of significant change to public transport in the region over the coming years.

-From October 14, 2018, KeolisAmey will set about a series of improvements for what is a new era for passengers and for Wales with more services, newer trains, better stations and a more reliable networking, including:
+From October 14, 2018, KeolisAmey will set about a series of improvements for what is a new era for passengers and for Wales with more services, newer trains, better stations and a more reliable network, including:

 - £194m will be spent on station improvements, including the building of five new stations and the modernisation of all 247 already existing stations on the network;